kamil-naly/projects/README.md

 ## PostgreSQL
 - [Instagram-like Database](https://github.com/kamil-naly/projects/tree/main/Instagram%20Database)
 A PostgreSQL project that aims to construct a database resembling Instagram's structure.
-It is used to perform data analysis for real world business related questions and scenarios such as:
-- launching campaign to target the weekdays with the most user registerations
-- encouraging inactive users to log in back to the system
-- analysing possible bot accounts
+It is used to perform data analysis for real world business related questions and scenarios such as: launching campaign to target the weekdays with the most user registerations, encouraging inactive users to log in back to the system, analysing possible bot accounts, etc.
-- etc.